dissyulina/shoesandmore/README.md

 - The hero-image covers 100% of the viewport height and width, with an impactful heading in a jumbotron to give the user a great first impression.
 It introduces the new arrivals, which are products for spring, with a CTA button to directly browse the new arrivals.
 - The sneakers collection section provides direct navigation to the sneakers.
 - The shoes for the whole family section provides direct navigation to the main categories based on gender/ age: Women, Men, and Kids.
 - The best sellers section gives information to users which products have been purchased the most, which indicates the most popular products.
 The products are displayed in a multi-items carousel of 8 products.
+If a product is purchased, the quantity of purchase will accumulate for each product.
+To get the 'best sellers' products, all products will be sorted according to their total purchased quantity from highest to lowest, and the 8 products with highest quantity are displayed in this section.
 - The final sale section provides direct navigation to the sale products.
 - The bags and accesssories section provides direct navigation to the accessories products.
 - The articles and blogs section displays the latest 3 articles written by store admin or other superusers.
 Users can also navigate to the articles page and view all articles by clicking the See More Articles button.